 While detox is an important part of overcoming physical dependency, treating the psychological aspects of addiction will provide you with the tools you need to maintain long-term sobriety.
 Psychological dependence is the term used to describe the emotional and mental components of substance use disorder.
 This is usually characterised by strong cravings for a particular substance or behaviour and the inability to function without it.

 CATCH Recovery uses evidence-based treatments such as Cognitive Behavioural Therapy (CBT), Dialectic Behavioural Therapy (DBT) grief and trauma therapy, one-to-one counselling sessions, group therapy and online therapy.
-We also teach relaxation techniques such as yoga and meditation which can help with managing stressful situations, in addition to withdrawal symptoms such as insomnia.

 When to Seek Help for Alcohol Addiction